Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

 * *Voip push* - the better fit for apps which utilizes Nexmo In-App Voice funcionality
 * *Regular push*

-### Integrate voip push
+### Integrate VOIP push

-Voip push notifications fit voip apps.
-Among other benefits, it allows to receive notifications even when the app is terminated.
+VOIP push notifications are suitable for VOIP apps.
+Among other benefits, it allows you to receive notifications even when the app is terminated.

-To integrate voip push in your app, follow these steps:
+To integrate VOIP push in your app, follow these steps:

-1. Enable voip push notifications for your app.
+1. Enable VOIP push notifications for your app.

 In XCode under *your target*, open *Capabilities*:

-    * enable Push Notifications
+    * Enable Push Notifications
-    * enable background modes with Voice over IP selected
+    * Enable background modes with Voice over IP selected

-2. Import push kit, adopt `PKPushRegistryDelegate` and sign to voip notifications
+2. Import push kit, adopt `PKPushRegistryDelegate` and sign to VOIP notifications:

 **Swift**
 ```swift